dcshapiro/funWithShap/README.md

 # funWithShap
-Checking how deepSHAP works on VGG-16 (exploring reasons for predctions)
+Exploring reasons for convolutional neural network predctions: Checking how deepSHAP works on VGG-16